Eduardo Aguirre (diplomat): Career in banking

-Aguirre joined the Department of Homeland Security from the Export-Import Bank of the United States (Ex-Im Bank), where he served as Vice Chairman and Chief Operating Officer.
-From December 2001 to December 2002, he was Acting Chairman of this Federal Agency.
-Prior to joining the Bush administration, Aguirre was President of International Private Banking for Bank of America.
+Aguirre joined the Department of Homeland Security from the Export-Import Bank of the United States (Ex-Im Bank), where he served as vice chairman and chief operating officer.
+From December 2001 to December 2002, he was acting chairman of this federal agency.
+Prior to joining the Bush administration, Aguirre was president of international private banking for Bank of America.
 He had worked for Bank of America for 24 years.

 In Texas

 In 1990, the Supreme Court of Texas appointed him to the State Bar as a non-attorney director.
 Aguirre has served on numerous professional and civic boards, including the Texas Children's Hospital, Texas Bar Foundation, Operación Pedro Pan Foundation, Bankers Association for Finance and Trade, and the Houston chapters of the American Red Cross and the Salvation Army.

-Aguirre was appointed by then Governor George W. Bush to the Board of Regents of the University of Houston System for a six-year term, serving from 1996 to 1998 as chairman.
-Former President George H. W. Bush appointed him to the National Commission for Employment Policy.
+Aguirre was appointed by then Governor George W. Bush to the board of regents of the University of Houston System for a six-year term, serving from 1996 to 1998 as chairman.
+Former president George H. W. Bush appointed him to the National Commission for Employment Policy.

 Government service

-Before his appointment as ambassador, Aguirre served, beginning February 7, 2003, as the first Director of U.S. Citizenship and Immigration Services (USCIS), an Under Secretary rank position in the Department of Homeland Security.
-At USCIS, Mr. Aguirre led a team of 15,000 employees serving over 6 million annual applicants seeking immigration benefits.
+Before his appointment as ambassador, Aguirre served, beginning February 7, 2003, as the first director of U.S. Citizenship and Immigration Services (USCIS), an under secretary rank position in the Department of Homeland Security.
+At USCIS, Aguirre led a team of 15,000 employees serving over 6 million annual applicants seeking immigration benefits.

-Aguirre was the author of one of the first classified U.S. Dept. of State cables released by Wikileaks on Nov.
-28, 2010, in which he described, among other issues, U.S. embassy efforts to derail the legal proceedings against U.S. soldiers accused of killing Spanish journalist José Couso.
+Aguirre was the author of one of the first classified U.S. Dept. of State cables released by WikiLeaks on November 28, 2010, in which he described, among other issues, U.S. embassy efforts to derail the legal proceedings against U.S. soldiers accused of killing Spanish journalist José Couso.